 25. Wine Barrel Compost Station

 If you can get a wine barrel without breaking the bank, then perfect for you and for your garden.
 There are plenty of ways you can make use of wine barrels in the garden.
 As a matter of fact, wine barrels can be very stylish in the garden most especially the real ones.
-Using wine barrels can be best for indoor composting or at least under the protection of a roof to make it last longer.
+Wine barrels can be best for indoor composting or at least under a roof to make it last longer.

 26. Willow Composter